Grunewald (locality): Overview

 The neighbourhood developed out of a so-called "mansion colony" at the western end of the Kurfürstendamm.
 Promoted by Otto von Bismarck, Grunewald was found to be a preferred residential area from the 1880s onward.
 Grunewald was incorporated into Greater Berlin in 1920.
 Today, the social structure of Grunewald is still influenced by these origins.
 The Rot-Weiss Tennis Club, home of the WTA Tour German Open, has been located in the district since 1897.

-On June 24, 1922 Foreign Minister of Germany Walther Rathenau was assassinated by ultra-nationalist radicals of the Organisation Consul in a curve of the main street called Koenigsallee.
+On 24 June 1922 Foreign Minister of Germany Walther Rathenau was assassinated by ultra-nationalist radicals of the Organisation Consul in a curve of the main street called Koenigsallee.
 A memorial stone marks the scene of the crime.

 Since 1981 the Grunewald district is the home of the Institute for Advanced Study, Berlin.
 It also houses the embassies of Afghanistan, Azerbaijan, Qatar, Kuwait, Laos, North Macedonia, Poland and Serbia.

 Within the Grunewald forest lies the artificial Teufelsberg hill, once a listening station of the US National Security Agency.
-At the shore of the Havel the Grunewaldturm, built by Franz Heinrich Schwechten in 1898, offers panoramic views over the Havelland region.
+On the shore of the Havel, the Grunewaldturm, built by Franz Heinrich Schwechten in 1898, offers views over the Havelland region.